-Electrons are teeny tiny magnets.
+Every electron is a teeny tiny magnet.
 They have a north and a south pole and spin around an axis.
-This spinning results in a very tiny but extremely significant magnetic field.
-Every electron has one of two possible orientations for its axis.
+This spinning results in a very small but extremely significant magnetic field.